-The Rockefeller Center Christmas Tree is typically illuminated from 5:30 a.m. until midnight daily, except on Christmas and New Year's Eve.
-On Christmas, the tree is illuminated for 24 hours and on New Year's Eve the lights are turned off at 9:00 p.m.
+The Rockefeller Center Christmas tree is typically illuminated from 5:30 a.m. until midnight daily, except on Christmas and New Year's Eve.
+On Christmas, the tree is illuminated for 24 hours and on New Year's Eve the lights are turned off at 9 p.m.

-The Christmas tree that adorns Rockefeller Center is typically a Norway Spruce.
-The minimum requirement is that the tree be 65 feet tall and 35 feet wide, however manager of Rockefeller Center gardens prefers the tree be between 75 and 90 feet tall and proportionally wide.
+The Christmas tree that adorns Rockefeller Center is typically a Norway spruce.
+The minimum requirement for the tree is that it must be at least 75 feet tall and 45 feet wide in diameter, however, the manager of Rockefeller Center gardens prefers the tree be up to 90 feet tall and proportionally wide.

-Norway Spruce that grow in forests don't typically reach these proportions, so the Rockefeller Center Christmas tree tends to be one that was ornamentally planted in someone's front or back yard.
+The Norway spruce that grow in forests do not typically reach these proportions, so the Rockefeller Center Christmas tree tends to be one that was ornamentally planted in a person's front or backyard.
 There is no compensation offered in exchange for the tree, other than the pride of having donated the tree that appears in Rockefeller Center.

-The Rockefeller Center Christmas Tree is only one of many in New York City.
-Learn about the others here.
+The Rockefeller Center Christmas tree is one of many Christmas trees in New York City.

 Rockefeller Center is located in the center of the complex of buildings between 47th and 50th Streets and 5th and 7th Avenues.
 For an illustrated view of the neighborhood, including the attractions nearby, check out the Rockefeller Center map.